 “In general, plastic pollution is a main driver of the negative environmental consequences that result from not recycling otherwise recyclable products,” says Payne.
 While it may be easier to throw away your empty lipstick bullet in any old trash bag, not disposing of it the right way can have a lasting, negative impact on the planet.

-Tip #2: Learn About Your City’s Recycling Regulations
+Learn About Your City’s Recycling Regulations

 Did you know that recycling restrictions vary by city?
 Generally, items made from glass, aluminum and basic #1 and #2 plastic (things like single-use water bottles and milk jugs) are accepted by most local programs.
-Unfortunately, Payne explains that many modern forms of beauty packaging contain complex materials that cannot be separated or processed by most municipal recycling centers.
+Unfortunately, Payne explains, many modern forms of beauty packaging contain complex materials that cannot be separated or processed by most municipal recycling centers.
 “A simple way to check your beauty product’s recyclability is to look up your town’s accepted waste via the database offered by Call2Recycle,” he says.

-Tip #3: Dispose of the Excess Product — but NOT Down the Sink
+Dispose of the Excess Product — but NOT Down the Sink

-What’s worse is that if any other recyclables encounter the leftover residue, they, too, can become contaminated and therefore non-recyclable as well.
+What’s worse is that if any other recyclables encounter the leftover residue, they also can become contaminated and therefore non-recyclable.
 So before recycling any beauty products, be sure to throw away any residual product in the garbage.
 Emptying products in the sink can be problematic if they contain ingredients like microbeads that can contribute to the ocean’s plastic pollution crisis if they come in contact with waterways, explains Payne.

-Tip #4: Find Programs That Recycle the “Unrecyclable” Products
+Find Programs That Recycle the “Unrecyclable” Products

 If you find that your products can’t be recycled through your municipal program, try finding a cosmetic recycling program that will do the work for you.
-For example, TerraCycle and Garnier have partnered to create a free recycling program for all brands of skin care, hair care and cosmetic packaging.
-You can recycle your products by joining the program, downloading a free shipping label and sending in your products where they will be melted down, pelletized and shaped into hard plastic to be used in things like shipping pallets and park benches.
+For example, TerraCycle and Garnier have partnered to create a free recycling program for all brands of skincare, hair care and cosmetic packaging.
+Joining the program allows you to download a free shipping label so you can send in your products.
+Once received, they will be melted down, pelletized and shaped into hard plastic to be used in things like shipping pallets and park benches.

-Tip #5: Be Mindful When Buying Beauty Products
+Be Mindful When Buying Beauty Products